 Registering for this site allows you to access your order status and history.
 Just fill in the fields below, and weâll get a new account set up for you in no time.
 We will only ask you for information necessary to make the purchase process faster and easier.Create an Account

 A very tolerant and vigorous strain of the prized shiitake mushroom, known for its medicinal and culinary uses.
 Delicious, meaty flavor makes an excellent meat substitute when cooking.
 Be patient with this variety - the Shiitake logs may take up to a year for initial fruiting to begin.
 Follow instructions carefully to ensure success.
 These seemingly innocent small pieces of wood are carrying a secret.
 They have been inoculated with pure mushroom mycelium and when inserted into a log or stump can provide a delicious surprise.
 Consider these plugs the seed of mushroom and turn your yard into a forager’s delight.
+For plug health, keep refrigerated until ready to use.
 (5 Oz Package, contains 100 plugs)

 Logs must be cut from healthy living trees.
 NO ROT AT ALL!
 Plugging your logs must take place zero to two months from the date that the tree was felled, but the sooner the better.
 Best time of the year to cut is winter into spring when the trees are completely dormant.
 However, you can inoculate at any time during the winter months.
 Keep the bark undamaged and as intact as possible.
 Keep the logs clean and off the ground by stacking on a crate or scraps of wood.